Founder and CEO: Gerhard Fasol

 Gerhard Fasol graduated with a PhD in Physics of Cambridge University.

-Gerhard Fasol created and organizes the international Ludwig Boltzmann Symposia as a global leadership platform.
+Gerhard Fasol created and organizes the international Ludwig Boltzmann Forum as a global leadership platform.